anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

 Once mounting is completed, the data is present in the required dbfs path where we have given in mount_point.
 All the operations happened during running anovos by using this mount dbfs path and that automatically get updated in azure blob storage container too.

-Config.yaml file that is available in local machine needs to be updated accordingly using path which we have given in mount_point.
+Config.yaml file that is available in local machine which is present under - config/configs_income_azure_blob_mount.yaml needs to be updated accordingly using path which we have given in mount_point.
 Input and Output Path should be updated everywhere in config file that starts like this

     For Pyspark operations - "dbfs:/mnt/mount-name/folder_name/"